Zamzani Abdul Wahab

-Prof. Dato’ Zamzani Abdul Wahab DPMT, (born 19 April 1970) popularly known as Chef Zam is a Malaysian celebrity chef.
+Zamzani Abdul Wahab (born 19 April 1970), popularly known as Chef Zam, is a Malaysian celebrity chef.

 Background and education

-Dato' Chef Zam was born and raised in Kuala Terengganu where he practised cooking in the kitchen with his mother since the age of 7 years old.
+Chef Zam was born and raised in Kuala Terengganu where he practised cooking in the kitchen with his mother since the age of 7 years old.
 He obtained a Diploma in Chef Training from Universiti Teknologi Mara (UiTM) in 1993.
 After that, he worked as a chef in several hotels before pursuing an Associate of Science in Hotel-Restaurant Management and a Bachelor's Degree in Hotel-Restaurant/Institutional Management both from Johnson and Wales University, USA as a MARA scholar.
 Chef Zam worked in New York for three years upon graduation.
 While being employed at the Malaysia Tourism Promotion Board, New York, he participated in the organization of the month-long 'Malaysian Food & Cultural Promotions' (1997), housed at the United Nations building.
-Then he returned to Malaysia and worked at KDU College in January 1998.
-In 2003, he was awarded a teaching scholarship to study for a Master's Degree in Hospitality Management from Thames Valley University, London.
+In 2003, he got his Master's Degree in Hospitality Management from Thames Valley University, London.
 During his studies and as part of the Teaching Scholarship requirements, he was also tasked to teach the Junior Chefs Academy classes, mainly attended by European, African other international students alike.
 He was also commissioned by MATRADE (London) as well as Tourism Malaysia (London) to assist with promoting Malaysian food products in the UK & Scotland.
 He was also featured at the International Food Exhibition (IFE) 2005.
-After two years there, Chef Zam returned to Malaysia and continued teaching at KDU College until he tendered his resignation in July 2010 to start his own culinary school.
-In 2011, he was appointed as a Visiting Professor by the University of West London, Ealing, London.